Tadhg Mac Dhonnagáin: Author and publisher

 Mac Dhonnagáin is the author of a number of award-winning books, including Gugalaí Gug! a CD/book collection of traditional children's rhymes from the Conamara tradition, awarded a Gold Disc in 2013.
 His book, Madame Lazare, won 'Irish Language Book of the Year' at the 2021 Irish Book Awards.

-His literary biography for adults of Antaine Ó Raiftearaí, Mise Raiftearaí an Fíodóir Focal, was awarded Gradam Uí Shúilleabháin, Irish-language book of the year award, 2015.
+His literary biography for adults of Antoine Ó Raifteirí, Mise Raiftearaí an Fíodóir Focal, was awarded Gradam Uí Shúilleabháin, Irish-language book of the year award, 2015.
 The project began life as a drama-documentary script, for TG4 television, which Mac Dhonnagáin also presented.
 The film, Mise Raiftearaí an Fíodóir Focal, produced by Léirithe Sónta, was broadcast on TG4 in December 2010.

 'Bliain na nAmhrán', a song collection for children, published in book/CD form, won the Children's Books Ireland Judges' Honour Award at the Children's Book of the Year Awards, 2017.

 Mac Dhonnagáin is also the owner/director of a book publishing house, Futa Fata, which publishes in the main material for children.
 The company has over 100 books in print, a mix of work originated by Irish writers and illustrators as well as inward translations from French, German and English.
 Futa Fata also sells rights of its original publications internationally; its book have been published in eleven languages across the world.

 In 2007 Mac Dhonnagáin was named Uachtarán an Oireachtais, an honorary title given by the Irish language festival Oireachtas na Gaeilge, which was being held in Westport that year.

 Tadhg Mac Dhonnagáin lives in An Spidéal, Conamara.